-- Personal accident insurance.
+- Personal accident insurance,

 - Travel insurance,

 - Property insurance against damage or theft,

 - Vehicle insurance,

 - Liability insurance.

-(ii) Insurance revenue and outward reinsurance premiums
+ii) Insurance revenue and outward reinsurance premiums

-The earned portion of premiums received is recognised as revenue.
+The portion of premiums earned received is recognized as revenue.
 Premiums are earned from the date of commencement of risk, over term of the insured period.
-Unearned premium is recognised in the insurance liability of the remaining coverage.
+Unearned premium is recognized in the insurance liability of the remaining coverage.
 Outward reinsurance premiums represent the share of premiums in the accounting period, which was subject to reinsurance and adjusted by the change in reinsurance premiums asset (ARC).